xiix0/scam/README.md

-You too can wear a nose mitten.
+You have a strong appeal for members of the opposite sex.